razorpay/blade/.changeset/empty-hairs-tie.md

 '@razorpay/blade': major
 ---

-feat: brand refresh changes
+feat: revamp Blade with brand refresh changes

 > [!WARNING]
 >
 > Breaking Change!
 > This is a breaking change for all components in the library.
 >
-> We have prepared a handbook for easier upgrade so please follow the [Blade Rebranding Upgrade Handbook](https://docs.google.com/document/d/1PLwUqx8LyfMeDW4u9CjwKHtSCpT1_sYUYtW_jwpLyDA/edit?usp=sharing)
+> Refer the [detailed v11 migration guide](https://github.com/razorpay/blade/blob/master/packages/blade/migration-v11.md) that contains instructions on how to use codemods for auto-migration along with manual migrations information